Halal-friendly holidays in Cornwall

 This sweeping bay of golden sand is a favourite with families as the waters are considered safe for children.
 It is just a short walk from St. Ives and is a perfect choice for keen swimmers and sand-castle builders alike!
 Porthminster Beach

-Fistral Beach is one of the world’s top surfing spots.
+Fistral Beach in Newquay is one of the world’s top surfing spots.
 Whether you want to try your skills, or simply watch the experts tackle the waves, it’s a beautiful place to visit and a great spot to watch the waves.
 Those who want to try surfing will find it easy to book ½ or full day beginners’ courses in most Cornish resorts.

-The Eden Project
+Eden Project

 Situated in Bodelva, the Eden Project is a huge natural botanical and ecological visitor attraction, housing outdoor gardens and biodomes, including the world’s largest rainforest ‘in captivity’.
 Family-oriented events take place throughout the year, helping children to understand more about the natural world.